Chris Beck (Navy SEAL): Detransition

 In December 2022, Beck announced his detransition and said he had "lived in hell for the past 10 years" and that it had been roughly seven years since he last took hormones.
 Beck has since appeared in the media urging those under 25 not to transition.
 In an interview he gave with conservative influencer Robby Starbuck, Beck contrasted the beliefs of the LGBTQ community with his own belief in Jesus and God and discussed his desire to convert people away from being transgender by witnessing his own Christian conversion.

 Beck said he was offered hormones after an hour-long meeting at a Veterans Affairs medical facility.
 He said that he had "so much going wrong" in his system when he started taking cross-sex hormones.
 He also claimed that it is "a billion dollar industry between psychologists, between surgeries, between hormones, between chemicals, between follow-up treatments" and that there are "thousands of gender clinics popping up all over" America and each one is "going to be pulling in probably over $50 million".

-However, Beck's recent accounts to conservative media outlets, claiming the Veteran Affairs medical facility "offered hormones after an hour-long meeting," directly contradict the earlier accounts provided in the book, Warrior Princess, which Beck coauthored with Dr. Anne Speckhard.
-The book was published in 2013, and according to its account, "Chris had asked for hormones at the VA (Veterans Administration) and he'd taken many steps now to begin his transition into womanhood: laser removal of the hair on his face, arms and chest, collagen treatments for his cheekbones [...]
-But it was frustrating and slow moving to make the transition into a female body.
-The VA wanted to go slow as they worked toward a solution for hormone treatment because while Chris had been living privately as a woman for nearly two years, he had not transitioned at work.
-They wanted to be cautious in supporting his change, demanding that he "come out" as female in every aspect of his life before they began hormone treatments or offered surgical solutions."
-And later on, Chris is quoted saying, "I have to have hormones soon!
-I can get them on the black market, but they are dangerous and I want to do it under a doctor's care.
-But at the VA they want me to wait a year!
-They said I have to have been going to work as a woman, as well as dressing at home, for a whole year!
-They don't understand what a big deal it is for me-- as a Navy Seal-- to come out at work.
-I finally did it today".
-According to Warrior Princess, it's only after Chris comes out at work, starts living full time, and also updates the gender marker on Chris's ID, that "In a few weeks time, Kris met her doctor at the VA and was started on hormones".